-1. Evaluate the system for the appointment, renewal of appointment, promotion, granting of tenure and dismissal of faculty members.
-Are the policies clear, widely understood, and followed?

-- 2. Assess the adequacy of institutional and departmental conflict of interest policies relating to faculty members' performance of their academic responsibilities. - 3.
+- 1. Evaluate the system for the appointment, renewal of appointment, promotion, granting of tenure and dismissal of faculty members.
+Are the policies clear, widely understood, and followed? - 2.
+Assess the adequacy of institutional and departmental conflict of interest policies relating to faculty members' performance of their academic responsibilities. - 3.
 Describe the extent of feedback provided to faculty members about their academic performance and progress toward promotion.
-Are faculty members regularly informed about their job responsibilities and the expectations that they must meet for promotion?
-Do you have an annual academic appraisal?
-How does it work? - 4.
+Are faculty members regularly informed about their job responsibilities and the expectations that they must meet for promotion? - 4.
 Discuss the extent to which education is valued in the institution.
-How are the degree and quality of participation in medical student education factored into faculty retention and promotion decisions?
+How are the degree and quality of participation in medical student education factored into decisions about faculty retention and promotion?